babblevoice/tino/README.md

 #### Default values

-The following default values are set close to the top of the main file:
+The following default values are among those set close to the top of the main file:

 - flow tag - `<==`
 - path tag - `==>`